Text Selection Guidelines

 ENWR 100 Introduction to Writing

 Hacker, Diana.
-A Writer’s Reference, 7th edition, Montclair State University ed.
+A Writer’s Reference, custom edition for Montclair State University.

 This is the only option for a handbook.
 However, if you choose to package with another reader by the same publisher (see below), use the ISBN listed with the individual text.
 Please note that this is a new version of the handbook with Montclair-specific material.
 See note regarding use of the handbook at the bottom of this page.